tobeybill/TISATAFL/report/Method.md

 ## CEO Compensation methodology and variables
 ### Regression Analysis
 For the CEO Compensation analysis we created new variables to identify how much "Power" a CEO has.
 We determined four variables to use in our analysis.
-The CEO Ownership Ratio, CEO Ownership Power, Years Served, and Prestiege Power.
+The CEO Ownership Ratio, CEO Ownership Power, Years Served, and Prestige Power.
 In our regression we split the firms up by their size category.
 We decided that smaller firms and larger firms should be treated differently.
 Our reasoning was that different firms with higher market/book valuations would skew the data for smaller firms which could have different CEO compensation methodologies.
-After splitting the firms in their repsective bins, we ran a Ridge Regession on our compensation variables (Independant Variables) against Board of Director total compensation
+After splitting the firms in their respective bins, we ran a Ridge Regression on our compensation variables (Independent Variables) against Board of Director total compensation
-(Dependant variable).
+(Dependent variable).
 In each of our regressions we had to optimize our model to fit the data.

 Tiny bin size regression parameters:
 - Alpha: 0.001